Weekly Reflections

 THE BACKGROUND

 The prophets Jeremiah and Ezekiel lived about the same timeframe.
 Ezekiel was deported to Babylon along with many other Judeans.
 Jeremiah remained in Jerusalem, tending to the spiritual needs of those remaining.
-If they were alive today, they would be communicating by email and having Zoom meetings on a regular basis.
+If they were alive today, Jeremiah and Ezekiel would be communicating by email, and having Zoom meetings on a regular basis.
 Back then, however, communication was quite a bit slower.
 But remarkably, their message to the people of God was very similar, as we will see.
 After all, they were both God’s spokesmen; the source of the message was the same.
-Today’s passage from Jeremiah comes from his “Book of Consolation” that we discussed last week.
+Today’s passage from Jeremiah comes from his “Book of Consolation”, which comprise chapters 30-33.
 It is a message of hope and renewal.

 THE DETAIL